antononcube/MathematicaForPrediction/MarkdownDocuments/The-Great-conversation-in-USA-presidential-speeches.md

 (Note that some of the packages that are imported automatically by [[AAp5](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicLatentSemanticAnalysis.m)].)

-The functions of central package in this document / notebook, [[AAp5](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicLatentSemanticAnalysis.m)], have the prefix "LSAMon".
+The functions of the central package in this document, [[AAp5](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicLatentSemanticAnalysis.m)], have the prefix "LSAMon".
 Here is a sample of those names:

     Short@Names["LSAMon*"]